akka/akka/akka-docs/src/main/paradox/actor-discovery-typed.md

 ## Cluster Receptionist

-The `Receptionist` also works in a cluster, the state for the receptionist is propagated via @ref:[distributed data](distributed-data.md).
+The `Receptionist` also works in a cluster, an actor registered to the receptionist will appear in the receptionist of the other nodes of the cluster.

+The state for the receptionist is propagated via @ref:[distributed data](distributed-data.md) which means that each node will eventually reach the same set of actors per `ServiceKey`.

-The only difference is the serialisation concerns, see @ref:[clustering](cluster-typed.md#serialization).
+One important difference from a local only receptions is the serialisation concerns, all messages sent to and back from an actor on another node must be serializable, see @ref:[clustering](cluster-typed.md#serialization).